 Another one of my favorites, Star beach is called because of its star-shaped beachhead.
 We really didn’t land on the beach but just stayed near it to have our lunch.
 While the boatmen were preparing our lunch, We were allowed to snorkel around the area.
 Caryl stayed in the boat and I jumped into the water.
 Once I lowered my head underwater, I saw different kinds of fish surrounding me.
 It felt like being inside an aquarium.
 I was amazed at what I have seen.
 I was afraid of the deep blue sea, but this lets me stay there for a long time.

 After eating, we were off to Talisayen beach and It started to rain.
 Rain clouds were above us.
 Fortunately, the pour was not strong.
 Talisayen Beach is just located near Star Beach.
 It’s a small beach with a facade of a high limestone wall.
 The area around it is also a place for snorkeling.
-Having the same marine life with Star beach but with less population.
+Has the same marine life as Star beach but with less population.

 Hidden Beach was our last stop for our Tour C. Named Hidden because it is covered by walls of rock formations, which again, can be accessed through a hole.
 At that time, it was hard to swim because of the low tide and a lot of sea urchins.
 We just took the time to take pictures of the place.